Learn how to generate excerpts with gatsby-transformer-remark and work

 excluded from the content itself (as HTML comments do not get rendered).
 An

-example of a separator is <!--end-->
+example of a separator is <!--end-->.

 Now you can format your markdown content as follows…

-...and you can simply query for the excerpt in graphql
+…and you can simply query for the excerpt in graphql without a fixed

 Solve using gatsby-plugin-mdx

-However, solving the same problem using gatsby-plugin-mdx
+However, solving the same problem using gatsby-plugin-mdx is not as

-straightforward as adding an option in gatsby-config.js
+straightforward as adding an option in gatsby-config.js unfortunately.

-option available for this plugin.
+There is no excerpt_separator option available for this plugin.
 There have

 been Github issues and feature requests for this option, but the